LoyolaChicagoCode/processtree-scala/README.md

 [COMP 374/410: Introduction to Operating Systems](http://osdi.etl.luc.edu).

-In short, this program converts a flat list of current processes, as printed by the `ps` command
+In short, this program converts a flat list of current processes (showing process ID, parent process ID, etc.), as printed by the `ps` command

 ```
 > ps -ef